Project-MONAI/monai-deploy/demos/ig-tm-map/README.md

 2. Deploy an Argo `kind:WorkflowTemplate` with a MAP. ([sample](./templates/WorkflowTemplateWIthMap.yml))
 3. Configure Informatics Gateway:
    1. Configure an AET deployed in step 2.
-      For example, the following command would trigger the `segmentation-map` `kind:WorkflowTemplate` and use `segmentation` as the entrypoint to the Argo Workflow.
-(Please note the space between `segmentation-map` and `segmentation`.)
+      For example, the following command would trigger the `segmentation-map` `kind:WorkflowTemplate` Argo Workflow.
+(Please note the space between `segmentation-map`.)
       ```
-      mig-cli  aet add -a SPLEEN -w "segmentation-map" "segmentation"
+      mig-cli  aet add -a SPLEEN -w "segmentation-map"
       ```
    2. Configure source AE title.
    3. Configure destination AE title with your DICOM listener to receive results.